Flash-Based KWL Interactive Media for TIMSS Oriented Reading Comprehension Skills

 J. Cenoz and D. Gorter, “Pedagogical translanguaging and its application to language classes,” RELC J., vol. 53, no. 2, pp. 342–354, 2022, doi: 10.1177/00336882221082751.

-H. H. Luukkainen, J. Vettenranta, J. Wang, and S. Garvis, “Family related variables effect on later educational outcome: a further geospatial analysis on TIMSS 2015 finland,” Large-scale Assessments Educ., vol. 8, no. 3, 2020, doi: 10.1186/s40536-020-00081-2.
+H. H. Luukkainen, J. Vettenranta, J. Wang, and S. Garvis, “Family related variables effect on later educational outcome: A further geospatial analysis on TIMSS 2015 finland,” Large-scale Assessments Educ., vol. 8, no. 3, 2020, doi: 10.1186/s40536-020-00081-2.

-Y. Wang and H. Kong, “Generalizing from a few examples: a survey on few- shot learning,” ACM Journals, vol. 53, no. 3, 2026, doi: 10.1145/3386252.
+Y. Wang and H. Kong, “Generalizing from a few examples: A survey on few- shot learning,” ACM Journals, vol. 53, no. 3, 2026, doi: 10.1145/3386252.

 N. D. Bowman, S. J. Ahn, L. M. M. Kollar, and N. D. Bowman, “The paradox of interactive media: the potential for video games and virtual reality as tools for violence prevention,” Front.
 Commun., vol. 5, no. November, pp. 1–15, 2020, doi: 10.3389/fcomm.2020.580965.